Faysal-Ahmed-Aweys/Muhammad-Ali/README.md

 Here is the link to my live website [Muhammad Ali](https://faysal-ahmed-aweys.github.io/Muhammad-Ali/)

 ## **Credits**

+### **honourable mentions**
+I would like to thank my mentor David Bowers for his incredible support throughout the course of my project.

+I would like to thank my sister Maryan Aweys who has helped me with choosing colors and designing my website.

+### **General reference**
+Some of the code i used will be similar to the love running walthrough project as some of the design like the gallery page are the same.

 ### **Content**
 * I got Content on the landing page and inspiration from [History.com](https://www.history.com/topics/black-history/muhammad-ali).
 The reason why i chose this particular website is that it structures the life of Muhammad Ali so well and together with my plan to include a picture of Muhammad Ali at each stage, I thought they would be a perfect combination to present and get the users engaged in the website.
 * The social icons in the footer are from [Font Awesome](https://fontawesome.com/)